Ali478/Non-linear-Piecewise-Enhancement-/README.md

 # Non-linear-Piecewise-Enhancement-
 Non-linear (Piecewise Enhancement) implemented in Matlab  app-designer

+# How to run this file
+    just clone this repo
+    open in matlab
+    and run.....

  Intensity level slicing is a particular kind of gray level mapping where specific gray level values of interest are mapped to a specified (typically high/bright) value
 • Used for feature extraction